 Toba Caldera Geopark

 Lake Toba is not only physically and culturally interesting but also geologically significant to the world.
 It is the place where the biggest eruption on earth occurred 74,000 years ago.
-The explosion caused enormous casualties on the one hand but promoting the study of geology and tourism on another.
+The explosion caused enormous casualties on the one hand but promoting tourism and the study of geology on another.
 Tourists have come from all over the world to see the biggest volcanic lake and feel the remarkable history.
 Right at the same place, the world also witnesses the history and distinctive culture of the people who have lived there for over 2,000 years (see People and Culture on Lake Toba.)
 This holistic attraction has convinced President Susilo Bambang Yudhoyono to designate Lake Toba as a geopark (under the name of “Toba Caldera Geopark”) since March 27, 2014.

 The term “Toba Caldera Geopark” represents an ongoing effort by the government and the local community to develop Lake Toba area into a sustainable geological, cultural, and economic environment.
 The current bid for the park’s new status as the United Nations Educational, Social, Cultural Organisation (UNESCO) Global Geopark has further strengthened the effort.

-Sixteen geosites are on the bid.
-Once approved by UNESCO, they will be busy welcoming tourists who are keen to learn about the history and to see the natural beauty brought about by the eruption.
-See the full list of the sites here.
+Geological sites (called geosites for short) are specific sites deemed as key elements of a geopark.
+Sixteen geosites on Lake Toba are in the bid to UNESCO.
+Once approved by the UN body, the places will be busy welcoming tourists who are keen to learn about the history and to see the natural beauty brought about by the eruption.
+They include:

 See also Must-See Points of Interest on Lake Toba.